andrewrueda/cosi217b/README.md

-# Assignment 1 starter code
+# Access spaCy with custom APIs

 The code assumes Python version 3.8 or higher.